 Once the view is configured, you can save it for quick access in the future.
 Just select Save view and provide a name.

 Dynatrace provides several views out of the box:

 Calculated service metric

-Only new data is written to the calculated metric.
-Retrospective data is not added.
+Only new data is written to calculated metrics; retrospective data is not included.

 To create a calculated service metric from a multidimensional analysis view